.:BRENDA’S EX-MORMON TESTIMONY

 As we approached our one-year anniversary in the church, we were told that we should start preparing for the temple.
 This was an entirely deeper level of doctrine that I was not told about by the missionaries before they baptized me.
 The temple décor was absolutely beautiful.
 I remember being surrounded by a pool of smiling faces from our ward.
 I did not like being separated from my husband while I was there because I was unable to whisper to him about what I was being exposed to, nor talk to him about the strange signs and tokens.

-I remember feeling a mixture of horror, fear, and very uncomfortable.
+I remember feeling a mixture of horror, fear, and huge discomfort.
 Those feelings were compounded by the guilt I felt because I thought there was something wrong with me for feeling that way.
-All the “seasoned” temple goers were so happy for me and they shared how much they loved doing temple work.
+All the “seasoned” temple-goers were so happy for me, and they shared how much they loved doing temple work.
 Why didn’t I feel that way?
 I tried to convince myself otherwise and even made myself go several more times.
-The 24-hour wearing of my newly acquired temple undergarments constantly reminded me of something amiss–but what?
+The 24-hour wearing of my newly acquired temple undergarments constantly reminded me of something amiss — but what?

 THROUGH LOSS – FOUND CHRIST

 I had no one outside the Mormon Church to talk to about my experiences, so I continued to exist in something that was at least familiar with me.
 It was a result of the 1992 suicide loss of my only child where I found and received Jesus Christ through on-line internet support groups for parents who lost children to suicide.
 I learned that God of the Bible was not once an “exalted” human and that I was saved without works or rituals.
 I found peace in learning more about the Biblical God and in knowing that I have eternal salvation.